COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning: Real-World Demonstration

 \section{Real-World Demonstration}

-A real-world demonstration was conducted using the developed robot system.
+A real-world demonstration was conducted using the developed robot system across three scenarios.
+This demonstration verifies the applicability of our proposed method to actual robotic systems.
 The system is based on a Mecanum rover and is equipped with a 2D-LiDAR (UST-20LX) and onboard computer (Jetson AGX Orin) for processing.
-The software system was built using ROS2 Humble, and pedestrian detection was performed using DR-SPAAM \cite{Jia2020-xw, Jia2021-gg}.
-Additionally, localization was realized using adaptive Monte Carlo localization (AMCL).
+The software system was built using ROS 2 Humble, and pedestrian detection was performed using LFE \cite{Amodeo2025-hz}.
+In addition, localization was realized using adaptive Monte Carlo localization (AMCL).
+For processing pedestrian detection and the proposed method, we utilized a computer equipped with an AMD Ryzen 9 7900 CPU and NVIDIA GeForce RTX 4090 GPU to distribute computational load.

-The demonstration setup is shown in Fig. \ref{fig:real_world_ex_scene}.
-The results confirm that the proposed method is capable of controlling a real robot.
-Meanwhile, the average action generation time for the proposed method was 0.28 s, with a maximum of 0.41 s with the robot system.
-Given that the training environment used a 0.25 s time interval, further speed optimization is necessary.
-Future studies should address this issue.